Milton Berle’s achievement is easiest to miss because it now looks primitive.

 Berle’s importance is partly aesthetic, but it is also commercial history.

 Britannica notes that Texaco Star Theater was widely credited with helping popularize television in the United States.
 The Television Academy tells the same story in more industrial language.
 Once Berle took over as permanent host, his success helped trigger a rush of TV purchases.
-Families did not just like the show.
-They bought equipment to keep up with it.
+Families liked the show enough to buy equipment to keep up with it.

 That is a rare kind of cultural power.
 Most performers thrive inside an established medium.
 Berle helped establish the medium itself.